MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 The `promote` command creates a new release for the destination deployment, which includes the **exact code and metadata** (description, mandatory, and target binary version) from the latest release of the source deployment.
 While you could use the `release` command to "manually" migrate an update from one environment to another, the `promote` command has the following benefits:

-1. It's quicker, since you don't have to reassemble the release assets you want to publish or remember the description/binary version that's associated with the source deployment's release.
+1. It's quicker, since you don't have to reassemble the release assets you want to publish or remember the description/binary version that's for the source deployment's release.

 2. It's less error-prone, since the promote operation ensures that the exact thing that you already tested in the source deployment (for example, `Staging`) will become active in the destination deployment (for example, `Production`).